Downtown Portland kicks off holiday wonderland

-“There’s something magical about downtown Portland during the holidays,” said Downtown Retail Council (DRC) co-chair Courtney Posey, general manager of Nordstrom.
-“With 35 new restaurants and retailers opening this year, we can’t wait to share all that’s new with Portlanders and visitors alike,” said Heidi Franz, regional manager of Nordstrom Rack and DRC co-chair.
+“Come explore the best our downtown has to offer during the holidays,” says Downtown Retail Council (DRC) co-chair Courtney Posey, store manager of Nordstrom Downtown Portland.
+“We can’t wait to share all that’s new with Portlanders and visitors alike!”

-PDX Pop-Up Shops are back this year, turning Portland’s vacant retail space into temporary destinations for local designers and artists to “set up shop” for the season.
-The shops are open November 11 through December 24, Tuesdays through Saturdays from 11 a.m. to 7 p.m. and Sundays noon to 5 p.m., at 606 SW 9th Avenue.
-The 2016 PDX Pop-Up Shops include:
+PDX Pop Up Shops are back this year for the eighth year, turning Portland’s vacant retail space into temporary destinations for local designers and artists to “set up shop” for the season.
+The shops are open Nov.
+16 through Dec.
+24 and located at Pioneer Place mall at SW 5th and Morrison, and Standard Insurance Center at SW 4th and Salmon.
+The 2017 PDX Pop Up Shops include:

 Free Parking Sundays

-This year, shoppers will once again receive a special gift: Free parking in SmartPark garages all day on Sunday, December 4, 11 and 18.
-Between noon and 5 p.m., show your parking ticket at the customer service kiosk in Pioneer Place (lower level near Gap) or Director Park (SW Park and Yamhill).
+This year, shoppers will once again receive a special gift: Free parking in SmartPark garages all day on Sunday, Dec.
+3, 10 and 17.
+Between noon and 5 p.m., show your parking ticket at the PDX Pop-Up Shop in Pioneer Place (SW 5th and Morrison) or Boys Fort at 902 SW Morrison.
 Eligible drivers will receive a $5 parking voucher to cover the day’s cost of parking.

 Pioneer Courthouse Square Holiday Events

 Celebrating more than 30 years, Portland’s Living Room is the place to be this holiday season to enjoy free family-friendly holiday events and activities.
-The season begins with the Stimson Lumber Tree Arrival on November 10.
-The Annual Tree Lighting Ceremony will be held the day after Thanksgiving, Friday, November 25 at 5:30 p.m. and will include a joyful community sing-a-long of holiday songs.
+The season begins with the Stimson Lumber Tree Arrival on November 9 complete with MarchFourth and Santa.
+The Annual Tree Lighting Ceremony will be held the day after Thanksgiving, Friday, November 24 at 5:30 p.m. and will include a joyful community sing-a-long of holiday songs.

-Other events include Portland Saturday Market’s Artisan Festival that will feature unique, locally made gifts from woodworking and art to jewelry and handbags from December 6 - 9.
-The Great Figgy Pudding Caroling Competition presented by Portland Mall Management, Inc., is a fun and festive event that will bring caroling groups of all ages to the heart of downtown on Friday, December 9 from 5:30 – 7:30 p.m.
+Other events include The Great Figgy Pudding Caroling Competition presented by Portland Mall Management, Inc., a fun and festive event that will bring caroling groups of all ages to the heart of downtown on Friday, December 8 from 5:30 – 7:30 p.m.
 Prizes will be awarded to the top caroling groups along with a grand prize of $1,000.
-The 26th Annual Tuba Christmas Concert presented by SmartPark will be on Saturday, December 10 at 1:30 p.m.
+The 27th Annual Tuba Christmas Concert presented by SmartPark will be on Saturday, December 9 at 1:30 p.m.
 Once again downtown will pulse with the melodic sounds of big brass as over 275 tubas play perform a medley of seasonal songs in unison during this free performance.

 Pioneer Courthouse Square will once again feature performances by local school, art and dance groups providing festive entertainment throughout the holiday season.
 A complete list of holiday events and performances taking place at Pioneer Courthouse Square can be found by visiting ThesquarePDX.org.

-For more information on these campaigns and other downtown happenings, visit DowntownPortland.org, and follow us on Facebook, Twitter and Instagram.
-To participate in the conversation and follow the campaign on social media, use #downtownpdx, #UglySweaterPDX and #PDXPopUpShops.
+For more information on these campaigns and other downtown happenings, visit DowntownPortland.org, and follow us on social media.
+To participate in the conversation and follow the campaign on social media, use #downtownpdx and #PDXPopUpShops.